 - Healthcare Providers to send patient clinical data to their ACO for calculating quality measures.

 - Payers to drive personalized care management plans and improve member engagement.

 Bulk data API based on REST principles aims to optimize the limitations within a payer’s existing FHIR data model, especially data extraction challenges, by addressing:

 - Cost Management: Existing FHIR APIs need a multi-step process for data extraction that increases the cost of integration projects and acts as a counter incentive to data liquidity.

 - Performance Issues: Current FHIR APIs require hundreds and thousands of requests, issued serially, for exporting large volumes of data.

-- Regulatory Compliance: ONC expects the FHIR community to add new FHIR capabilities to increase support for API-based access, and push data for large number of patients to drive provider-based exchange, analytics and other value-based services.
+- Regulatory Compliance: ONC expects the FHIR community to add new FHIR capabilities to increase support for API-based access, and push data for large number of patients to drive provider-based exchange, Healthcare Data Analytics and other value-based services.

 Existing FHIR APIs within a payer’s data infrastructure work well for accessing small amounts of data, but are inefficient for retrieving or exporting large volumes of data.
 This is due to the limited capability of the FHIR APIs which support synchronous calls and returns paged results.